-COVID-19 Update: Our internship application process for 2020 has been revised.
+COVID-19 Update: Our internship application process has been revised.
 Please see the details below.
 An externship will not be a prerequisite for internship application but is strongly encouraged if travel restrictions allow.
 We are able to accommodate a limited number of externs at this time.
-Please reach out via [email protected] if you would like to receive more information about our program and upcoming virtual events.
+Please reach out via [email protected] if you would like to receive more information about our program.

 Contact: Laura H. Javsicas, VMD, DACVIM